hyperledger-archives/sawtooth-pbft/docs/source/technical-information.rst

   algorithm; can be `garbage collected
   <algorithm-operation.html#checkpointing-mode>`__ every so often).

 - List of its connected peers.
-This is provided at startup from on-chain settings specified by the user.
+This is taken from the `sawtooth.consensus.pbft.peers` on-chain setting.
 The length of this peer list is used to calculate :math:`f`, the maximum number of faulty nodes this network can tolerate.
-Currently, only static networks are supported (that is, there is no adding or removal of peers).

 Message Types